Indiscernibles and Flatness in Monadically Stable and Monadically NIP Classes: Flatness in monadically stable classes of graphs

 Regarding the running time, we see that the time needed to compute $A_{i+1}$ and $F_{i+1}$ is dominated by applying \cref{thm:disjoint_families_nip} $i$ times.
 We can therefore bound the total run time of our construction by $\Oof(f_\CC(r) \cdot n^3)$ for some function~$f_\CC$.

 \end{proof}

-We have shown that for graph classes, monadic stability implies flip-wideness.
+We have shown that for graph classes, monadic stability implies flip-flatness.
 We now show that the reverse holds as well.
 We will use the following statement which is an immediate consequence of Gaifman's locality theorem~\cite{gaifman82}.
-For an introduction of the locality theorem see for example~\cite[Section 4.1]{grohe2008logic}. \begin{corollary}[of \cite{gaifman82}] Let $\phi(x,y)$ be a formula.
-Then there are numbers $r,t\in \NN$, where $r$ depends only on the quantifier-rank of $\phi$ and $t$ depends only on the signature and quantifier-rank of $\phi$, such that every (colored) graph $G$ can be vertex-colored using $t$ colors in such a way that for any two vertices $u,v\in V(G)$ with distance greater than $r$ in $G$, $G\models\phi(u,v)$ depends only on the colors of $u$ and $v$. \end{corollary}
+For an introduction of the locality theorem see for example~\cite[Section 4.1]{grohe2008logic}.

+\begin{restatable}[of {\cite[Main Theorem]{gaifman82}}]{corollary}{gaifmancoloring} Let $\phi(x,y)$ be a formula.
+Then there are numbers $r,t\in \NN$, where $r$ depends only on the quantifier-rank of $\phi$ and $t$ depends only on the signature and quantifier-rank of $\phi$, such that every (colored) graph $G$ can be vertex-colored using $t$ colors in such a way that for any two vertices $u,v\in V(G)$ with distance greater than $r$ in $G$, $G\models\phi(u,v)$ depends only on the colors of $u$ and $v$.
+We call $r$ the \emph{Gaifman radius} of $\phi$. \end{restatable}